ART BY THE YARD: A FABULOUS EXHIBIT AT THE TEXTILE MUSEUM THIS SUMMER

 Movie Homage: Rebecca 1940

-The sumptuous morning room the new Mrs. de Winter is expected to use, as it is titled, is a space of deep window seats below diamond mullioned windows and is tucked away from the fray.
-The vast hearth seems it might gobble up the timid young lady, but due to the intimate scale of the room and the reassuring heft of its appointments, one understands that while she may not use the room to craft lofty correspondences, as her predecessor did, she still feels more at home here than in the grander rooms beyond.
-[In these scenes look for the stout drapery with the brush fringe edge.
-This treatment in contemporary design creates a level of luxury that is unbeatable when coupled with the use of English bump lining.]
+The morning room the new Mrs. de Winter is expected to use for daily estate work boasts a deep window seat below diamond mullioned windows.
+It is tucked away from the fray.
+The luxury is unmistakable, but due to the intimate scale, one understands that while she may not use the room as her predecessor did, she feels more at home here than in the grander rooms beyond.

-Across the house, in a wing that overlooks the sea, the suite of rooms where Rebecca slept helps to underscore the stature and the details of the dead woman.
-Here the ceilings are higher, the architecture more contemporary and the textiles are as supple and transparent as a fine peignoir.
-That the fabrics suggest a seductive garment is no accident, for the story that unfolds reveals that Rebecca was as confident and theatrical in her sexuality as she was as a doyenne of the haute ton.
-The modern treatment here separates Rebecca from the moorings of the past, indicating that here lived a woman free of all passe expectations.
-Furthermore, the design shows that Rebecca felt enough ownership of Manderley to transpose her tastes unapologetically over the antique preferences of her husband's ancesters.
-[In this space watch as housekeeper Mrs. Danvers whisks open the drapery with a pull of the traverse rod cord.
-It may be the most dramatic opening of a window treatment in film history.
-The material swings so liquidly it likely was made of a careful blend of wool and silk.
-How wonderful to have picked Bristol's brain on that count and so many others.]
+Across the house in a wing overlooking the sea, the suite where Rebecca slept underscores the stature of the dead woman and heightens the contrast between the two wives.
+Here the ceilings are high and the architecture more contemporary.
+The textiles are as supple and transparent as a fine peignoir; that the fabrics suggest a seductive garment is no accident, for as the story unfolds, we discover that Rebecca was as bold in her sexuality as she was in conquering the haut ton.
+The modern treatment separates Rebecca from the moorings of the past, suggesting a woman free of conventions.
+Furthermore, the design shows Rebecca felt enough ownership of Manderley to transpose her tastes unapologetically over the antique preferences of her husband's ancestors.

 Watching this 1940 film is a pleasure on many levels, as the story adaptation, production values and performances are all stellar.
-Yet in creating a character out of a house, Howard Bristol certainly deserved his own portion of the praise.
+Yet in making a character of the set while furthering the story through detail, Howard Bristol certainly deserved his own portion of the praise.